 This electrical engineering course is ideal if you already work in the engineering sector and would like to develop your existing skills to a higher level.
 It helps engineers progress towards professional engineering status.

-.
-If you are considering a career in Electrical Engineering then our course can begin to help you achieve your goals, whether that be career progression, advancement to our HND Electrical Engineering course and eventually obtaining a degree.
+If you are considering a career in Electrical Engineering then our course can help you begin to achieve your goals, whether that be career progression, advancement to our HND Electrical Engineering course or eventually obtaining a degree.
 As a result of Industry 4.0 Electrical Engineers are in demand for innovative roles in Design, Robotics and Automation.
 If you enjoy the human skills of problem solving and are solution focused, then with our help you can become an innovative future ready engineer.

 What will I learn?